Creating a Flagship Event by Honoring your Fellow Alumni

 Wharton graduates benefit from having one of the most influential alumni bases in the world.
 From recent graduates to more senior alumni, offering these Wharton graduates the opportunity to be recognized by their peers and fellow alumni is an extremely positive way to spread goodwill and momentum in your community.
 It is also a great way to increase visibility to your club by building relationships with key alumni stakeholders.
 Some ways to increase engagement with awardees is to present the following options up front when you are making the initial ask for them to accept the award:

-- Ask award recipients to join your club’s Board of Overseers for a term
+- Ask award recipients to join your club’s advisory board for a term

 - Ask recipients to participate in the nomination process in subsequent years